 Step 1: Calculate your after-tax income

 The first step is to calculate your monthly take-home pay.
-This is your after-tax income.
+This is your after-tax income, also known as your net-income, rather than your gross income.

 If you’re an employee with a steady paycheck, this amount will appear on your paystubs.
 If your employer deducts retirement contributions, health insurance fees, or automatic savings, add those back in.